Azure-Samples/qdrant-azure/Azure-Kubernetes-Svc/README.md

     ```bash
     az aks get-credentials --resource-group <your-resource-group-name> --name <your-aks-cluster-name>
+    ```
+    Once you have configured kubectl with credential, you can verify the nodes are running successfully by running the following command:
+    ```bash
     kubectl get nodes
     ```

-1. From the current directory (Azure-Kubernetes-Svc/qdrant-on-azure), install Qdrant on Azure Kubernetes Service with Helm by running the following command:
+2. From the current directory (Azure-Kubernetes-Svc/qdrant-on-azure), install Qdrant on Azure Kubernetes Service with Helm by running the following command:

     ```bash
     helm install <your installation name> ./qdrant-on-azure --create-namespace